Simultaneously search for multi-target Galactic binary gravitational waves: Search results

+Tab.~\ref{table:31} presents the overlapping signals identified in the reported sources, with their definitions following Sec.~\ref{sec:overlap_signal}.
+Our results reveal up to three consecutive overlapping signals, while non-overlapping signals (sole) account for 85.7\%.
+The $\text{FAS}_{0.8}$ for non-overlapping signals is 35.2\%, increasing to 45.3\% for two overlapping signals and further rising to 58.0\% for three overlapping signals.
+As the number of overlapping signals increases, the FAS increases, though this effect can be mitigated through multi-source fitting (see Tab.~\ref{table:4} in the Appendix \ref{sec:case_study}).
+However, non-overlapping signals still constitute the majority of our reported sources, yet the FAS remains relatively high and cannot be ignored.
+This suggests that the detection challenges are not solely due to source overlap.
+A more significant factor is likely foreground noise, originating from the gravitational waves of unresolved double white dwarfs.
+This noise leads to an overestimation of all SNR values, which were initially calculated based only on instrument noise.

 Owing to signal overlap, the $\mathcal{F}$-statistic value for each source may receive contributions from other sources, resulting in an inflated SNR.
-To illustrate this effect, we depict the SNR-ratio between confirmed sources ($R_t=0.8$) and their corresponding injection sources in Fig.~\ref{fig:snrratio}.
+To illustrate this effect, we depict the SNR-ratio between reported sources with $R\ge0.8$ and their corresponding injection sources in Fig.~\ref{fig:snrratio}.

 The sources are arranged in ascending frequency order, and to achieve a smoother curve, we take an average for every 50 sources.
 In Fig.~\ref{fig:snrratio}, ``unremove degeneracy noise" refers to the SNR before the find-real-$\mathcal{F}$-statistic analysis, while ``remove degeneracy noise" corresponds to the SNR after the find-real-$\mathcal{F}$-statistic analysis (the steps for removing degeneracy noise are outlined in Sec.~\ref{sec:Comprehensive_analysis1} and Sec.~\ref{sec:Comprehensive_analysis2}).
 The average SNR-ratio is 1.21 and 1.17 for ``unremove degeneracy noise" and ``remove degeneracy noise", respectively.
-After the find-real-$\mathcal{F}$-statistic analysis, the fact that the average SNR-ratio approaches 1 indicates a closer match between the SNR of the confirmed sources and their corresponding injection sources, as the $\mathcal{F}$-statistic component from other sources has been eliminated.
+After the find-real-$\mathcal{F}$-statistic analysis, the fact that the average SNR-ratio approaches 1 indicates a closer match between the SNR of the sources and their corresponding injection sources, as the $\mathcal{F}$-statistic component from other sources has been eliminated.
 As the frequency increases, the SNR-ratio gradually converges to 1.
-However, at lower frequencies ($f < 2\times10^{-3}$ Hz), a substantial number of unresolved Galactic binaries contribute energy (degeneracy noise) to the confirmed sources, leading to $\text{SNR}_\text{{con}}$ being significantly larger than their corresponding $\text{SNR}_\text{{inj}}$.
+However, at lower frequencies ($f < 2\times10^{-3}$ Hz), a substantial number of unresolved Galactic binaries contribute energy (degeneracy noise) to the sources, leading to $\text{SNR}_\text{{con}}$ being significantly larger than their corresponding $\text{SNR}_\text{{inj}}$.